 On May 27, 2020, the Moroccan Association for Human Rights, a local independent rights group, condemned Raissouni’s pretrial detention in a statement and demanded his release until the conclusion of the investigations.
 The group acknowledged Moroccan authorities’ history of charging Akhbar al-Youm’s journalists – such as former editor-in-chief Bouachrine — with sex crimes and pointed out that the alleged sexual assault took place two years ago.

 CPJ spoke with at least five local journalists and press freedom advocates who said that they believe that Raissouni’s reporting and recent work for the newspaper triggered state retaliation against him, though they did not cite a specific article.
 The sources, who all spoke to CPJ on the condition of anonymity, citing fear of reprisal, pointed to Moroccan authorities’ pattern of filing sexual based charges against journalists, citing Bouachrine and Omar Radi.
 They claimed that such charges are difficult to prove, which allows authorities to detain journalists for longer periods while investigations drag out.

 According to the Pegasus Project, a collaborative global reporting project on the use of NSO Group’s Pegasus spyware tool against journalists and others, Raissouni was selected for possible surveillance with the spyware from 2017 to 2019.

 Raissouni also has high blood pressure and severe eye allergies, according to the family member.
-He has been denied medical care in prison for these conditions and asks his wife to send him medications on her visits, according to the same source who spoke with CPJ in September 2021.
+He has been denied medical care in prison for these conditions and asks his wife to bring him medications on her visits, according to the same source who spoke with CPJ in September 2022.

-The Ministry of Justice, which oversees the state prosecutor’s office, did not return CPJ’s email requests for comment on Raissouni sent in September 2021.
+The Ministry of Justice, which oversees the state prosecutor’s office, did not respond to CPJ’s emailed requests for comment on Raissouni sent in September 2022.